 - ‘Buddies’ and ‘Lovers’

 - The Hoplite Equipment – Armor and Weapons

 - Classical Greek Hoplites Probably Favored Mobility

 - The Famed Helmet Crests were just for Show and Pomp

-- Physical Infirmity was Possibly (Mostly) Overlooked in Case of Spartan Hoplites
+- Physical Infirmity was Possibly Overlooked in Case of Spartan Hoplites

 - Wine before Battle

-- Morale more Important than Strength in Numbers
+- Conclusion – Morale More Important Than Numbers

 ‘Tribes’ without Blood Relations